XM23-Pipeline-CPU/XM23-CPU/README.md

 ### Must Knows
 The XM23 Emulator is based on the ISA developed by Prof. Larry Hughes.
 The most important features of the architecture are outlined in this README file, but for the full, detailed, specifics please refer to "XM-23 - ISA.pdf" Under "Full ISA".
 This document is over 100 pages long and outlines all the information about the architecture.
 Additionally, an up to date instruction set is available in "Revised XM23 Instruction Set.xlsx" under the same folder.
 Please refer to this instruction set and not the one outlined on the last page of the ISA.
 They have slight differences, and the emulator follows the "Revised XM23 Instruction Set.xlsx".

+### Important Files
+The emulator was built fully from the ground up with native C and does not have any external dependencies other than those in the C standard library.
+The following explains the file structure in the code base:
+- emulator.c: Main menu, calls debugger.c for all execution related matters.
+- loader.c + loader.h: this file is responsible for loading the .XME file into memory and reporting for any issues.
+Issues such as unexpected output, or an invalid checksum (see README_ASM) will result in program termination before the main menu is presented to the user.
+- debugger.c + debugger.h: Allows for all debugging and execution functionality.
+This file runs the fetch, decode, execute cycle and determines the flow of the program.
+This file, along with CPU.c and memory.c is the most important to take a close look at when reading through the code.
+- CPU.c + CPU.h: this is by far the longest and most dense file in the repo.
+This file contains all execution functions for all instructions.
+The decode function is called by debugger.c and is executed in CPU.c.
+Once the instruction has been decoded, the corrisponding execution function is called and is executed in CPU.c.
+Control is given back to debugger.c after the instruction has done executing, or the user hit CTRL_C.
+- memory.c + memory.h: this file is responsible for all memory and cache operations.
+Whenever a call to the memory is made, the "bus" function is called and executed.
+The bus function is the only way in the code that memory is accessed, and memory is never accessed directly through the array (eg. mem[###] = ? is never used outside of the bus function itself).
+This is crutial and is by design to stay true to real CPU execution even though it adds a lot of theoretically unnecessary overhead.
+- XMPrint.c + XMPrint.h: this file is simply responsible for printing anything to the screan that may have more than one verbosity setting that can be set by the user.
+- instructions.h: This defines all instruction opcodes to be used by the decoder.